The Last House on the Left: United Kingdom

-Last House on the Left was refused a certificate for cinema release by the British Board of Film Censors in 1974, due to scenes of explicit and sadistic sexual violence and humiliation.
-During the early 1980s home video boom, the film was released uncut (save for an incidental, gore-free scene with the comic relief cops, and the end credit roll), as video did not fall under the BBFC's remit at the time.
+Last House on the Left was refused a certificate for cinema release by the BBFC in 1974, due to scenes of explicit and sadistic sexual violence and humiliation.
+During the early 1980s home video boom, the film was released uncut (save for an incidental, gore-free scene with the comic relief cops and the end credits roll), as video did not fall under the BBFC's remit at the time.
 This changed in 1982 when the "video nasty" scare started, leading to the Video Recordings Act 1984.
-The movie landed on the Department of Public Prosecutions list of "video nasties", and was banned.
+The movie was placed on the DPP's" list of "video nasties" and was banned.

-The film remained banned throughout the remainder of the 1980s and into the 1990s.
-However, it had developed an underground cult reputation in the UK, and critics such as Mark Kermode began to laud the film as an important piece of work.
-In 2000, the film was again presented to the BBFC for theatrical certification and it was again refused.
+The film remained banned throughout the 1980s and into the 1990s.
+However, it had developed an underground cult reputation in the UK, and critics such as Mark Kermode began to laud the film as an important work.
+In 2000, the film was presented to the BBFC for theatrical certification, but it was refused again.
 The independent film label Blue Underground toured an uncut print around Britain without a BBFC certificate; Southampton City Council granted it its own "18" certificate.
 The film was granted a license for a one-off showing in Leicester in June 2000, after which the BBFC again declared that it would not receive any form of certification.

-In June 2002 the BBFC prevailed against an appeal made to the Video Appeals Committee by video distributor Blue Underground Limited.
+In June 2002, the BBFC prevailed against an appeal made to the Video Appeals Committee by video distributor Blue Underground Limited.
 The BBFC had required 16 seconds of cuts to scenes of sexual violence before it would grant the video an "18" certificate.
 Blue Underground Limited refused to make the cuts, and the BBFC therefore rejected the video.
 The distributor then appealed to the Video Appeals Committee, who upheld the BBFC's decision.
 During the appeal, film critic Kermode was called in as a horror expert to make a case for the film's historical importance.
 However, after his report, the committee not only upheld the cuts, but demanded additional ones.
 The film was eventually given an "18" certificate, on July 17, 2002, with 31 seconds of cuts, and was released in the UK on DVD in May 2003.
-The cut scenes were viewable as a slideshow extra on the disc, and there was a link to a website where the cut scenes could be viewed.
+The cut scenes were viewable as a slideshow extra on the disc, and there was a link to a website where they could be viewed.
 The BBFC finally classified the uncut film at 18 for video release on March 17, 2008.